zakilur/helm-charts/docs/Getting Started.md

   --set apiserver.enableAdmissionWebhook=false
 ```

 Now you're all set.
 When you deploy the edge service, voyager-operator will create a custom `Ingress` resource which will provision a load balancer for you.
-You can run `kc get svc voyager-edge` to see the cluster ip and port.
+You can run `kubectl get svc voyager-edge` to see the cluster ip and port.

 See `docs/Ingress.md` for more information.